-7.16 Need

-Need for the PELL grant program is documented by submission of a valid SAR/ISIR with an EFC of 6656 or less.
+7.16 Need Need for the PELL grant program is documented by submission of a valid SAR/ISIR with a SAI of 7395 or less

 7.17 Return Status

 Student signs statement concerning return status on FAFSA.

 The Financial Aid Officer also consults student's aid history at this school to ascertain no returns are owed.